open-rec/openrec/example_standalone/README.md

 ./platform.sh down
 ```

-- A cold embedding query may exceed its 100 ms DAG timeout while Elasticsearch warms up.
-Retry the
+- A cold Elasticsearch connection can make the first recommendation incomplete.
+Warm the service
-  request or raise the embedding timeout in `graph.json`.
+  with a request and retry; keep the serving DAG latency limits unchanged.
 - Repeated requests can exhaust the visible sample candidates because `collector` records exposure
   and `filter` excludes exposed items for 24 hours.
 - If the loader cannot connect, confirm that Redis uses host port `6380`, not its container port